wichen42/Interactive-Character-Sheet/README.md

 - Friday Afternoon & Weekend: Setup project, including getting webpack up and running.
 Design structure of character sheet and implement the stucture via HTML and implement basic tool tip hover effect.
 If time, also work on additional CSS properties to beautify webpage.

-- Monday: Implement forms and AJAX that will allow the web page to save user inputted information without having the page reload.
+- Monday: Review documentation and lecture notes on Ajax.
+Implement forms and AJAX that will allow the web page to save user inputted information without having the page reload.

 - Tuesday: Dedicate day to familiarize myself with how to fetch, manipulate, and display data obtained from API on the correct HTML element.
-If time, implement EXP and Equipment weight tracker.
+Familiarize myself with canvas and how to display sprite animations.

-Wednesday: Finish implementing EXP, Equipment weight tracker, and CSS Styling.
-Create footer navbar that links to GitHub, LinkedIn, and Angels List.
+Wednesday: Implement character model visualization.
+If time, implementi EXP, Equipment weight tracker, and additional CSS Styling.
+Finalize navbar elements that links to GitHub, LinkedIn, and Angels List.

 Thursday: Deploy to GitHub pages.
 If time, rewrite this proposal as a production README.